-If you have the Extended Health Care benefit under your Employee Life and Health Trust (ELHT) benefits plan, you are covered for medical emergencies while travelling out-of-province/out-of-country.
-You can check your benefits booklet for details on what is covered in the Out-of-Province/Out-of-Canada section.
+If you have Extended Health Care under your Employee Life and Health Trust (ELHT) benefits plan, you are covered for medical emergencies while travelling Out-of-Province/Out-of-Country*.

-The emergency travel insurance provider, Allianz Global Assistance, offers immediate assistance to you, 24 hours a day and seven days a week.
+The emergency travel insurance provider for the ELHT benefits plans, Allianz Global Assistance, offers immediate assistance to you, 24 hours a day and seven days a week.
+In addition to the appropriate care provided by health-care providers on location, Allianz also offers virtual care.
 The goal of this coverage is to stabilize the medical condition and, when applicable, return the patient to their home province (e.g. if further medical treatment is required).

 - A sudden, unexpected injury or a new medical condition which occurs while you or your eligible dependant (e.g. spouse/child) is travelling outside of his/her province of residence, or